 2. Next, you’re going to need to select your summery flavor profile.
 We suggest a seasonal berry or fruit that will really highlight the complexities of the vino.
 (Or just something that will taste good going down, tbh).
 Red wine also happens to pair extremely well with chocolate, so here’s your excuse to melt that good stuff down and create the Fudgesicle of your dreams.

 3. Though recipes vary, most will require you to mix your wine (cooked down on the stove if it’s red), fruit or other ingredients, sugar, and usually another liquid (either a basic simple syrup, juice, or citrus) in a food processor until it reaches your desired consistency.
-Keep it chunky if you enjoy noshing on bits of fruit.
+Keep it chunky if you enjoy noshing on bits of fruit—think of these as sangria popsicles.
 Keep it smooth if you want your tongue to do the talking.
 The beauty of the wine pop is that it is completely customizable, from taste and consistency to sweetness and alcohol level.

 Frozip Ice Pop Tubes with Funnel, 125 for $10.95 on Amazon